Financial Aid Offer Information

 Self-help: Financial aid in the form of loans or student employment.
 Loans are used to help pay the remaining net costs after gift aid is deducted.
 Student employment earnings (including Work-Study offers) are generally not deducted from billed costs but can be used to help cover indirect costs and are paid in the form of wages to the student.

-Verification: Process to confirm the accuracy of data provided by the applicant on the FAFSA.
-In order to complete the verification process, students are required to provide certain documents to the school for review.
+Verification: A federally mandated process to confirm the accuracy of data provided by selected applicants on the FAFSA.
+To complete the verification process, the student, their parent(s), or spouse, if applicable, are required to provide certain documents to the school for review.
+If the documentation the student provides the institution doesn't match what was reported on the FAFSA, verification can result in changes to the student's financial aid eligibility, and/or financial aid offers.